 CLICK HERE IF YOU WOULD LIKE TO CONTACT A MEMBER OF SCHOOL STAFF DURING THE COVID 19 SCHOOL CLOSUREClick here for latest updates

-Music is an integral part of all of our lives and at The Divine Mercy School, we aim to ensure the children are provided with the best possible opportunities to acquire a life-long love of music.
+Music is an integral part of all of our lives and at The Divine Mercy School, we aim to ensure that the children are provided with the best possible opportunities to acquire a life-long love of music.
 To do this we ensure that: